 In an interview last week with Tom Brokaw, T. Boone Pickens, Jr., well-known energy expert and financier, called for America to embrace a comprehensive energy plan to reduce the dependence on oil.
 He noted, ‘If you look back over the history of oil prices, gasoline prices, we’ve yo-yoed at times.
 In the ’70s the price went up, and then we had plenty of oil all at once from the Mideast.
 When we did, the price when down.
 We put away any ideas of renewables at that point.
 When we saw oil go to $100 a barrel, all of us realized that we’re in a different world now.
 And if you think oil’s going to stay down at $50 and $60, I’ll make you a bet that we’ll be back to $100 a year from now.”

 The best solution to this issue is to reduce consumption immediately and develop more sustainable energies.
 What this means for property managers is that they need to budget for high heating season bills this winter, and they need to make their buildings invulnerable to the bouncing price of oil by making them more energy efficient.
+More hints on this issue is explained in detail in this article.
 For example, an energy management system (EMS) uses both the indoor and the outdoor temperature of the building to cycle the boiler more efficiently, reducing fuel consumption by at least 15% and driving the building to peak operating efficiency.
 As oil prices increase, buildings that are running efficiently are saving more money and are operating at a lower cost.
 NYSERDA, the City of New York (J-51) and National Grid offer incentives for making buildings energy efficient by installing an EMS.

 For more information on ways to decrease your heating oil usage, visit U.S. Energy Group at www.use-group.com.
 Demonstrations and estimates can be scheduled by contacting Tom Scali or Steve Guerrero at (718) 380-1004.
 With 30 years in the industry and in over 3000 buildings, the company offers Internet monitoring and heat-control and personalized customer support.